About this project

 The Province of Ontario launched an e-scooter pilot program on January 1, 2020.
 Originally a five-year program, the pilot has been extended until November 27, 2029.
 The program's purpose is to evaluate the use of both personal and shared e-scooters and determine whether existing provincial rules of the road are adequate.

-As part of the pilot, Ontario municipalities can determine if and how e-scooters can be used in their community both for personal use and for e-scooter share services.
+As part of the pilot, Ontario municipalities can determine if and how e-scooters can be used in their communities.
 In addition to deciding where e-scooters can be used, municipalities must also define where the scooters can be parked.

-The City of London opted into the pilot program for personal, privately-owned e-scooters only.
-This meant that municipal by-laws were updated to reflect where and how personal e-scooters could be used.
-You can find London's bylaws (passed March 7, 2023) here.
+In March 2023, the City of London opted into the pilot program for personal, privately-owned e-scooters only.
+This meant that several municipal by-laws were updated to reflect where and how personal e-scooters could be used.

 The City did not opt into the e-scooter share portion of the provincial pilot.
-This means that e-scooter share companies will not be allowed to operate on public property in London for at least the duration of the provincial pilot.
+This means that e-scooter share companies are not allowed to operate on public property in London for at least the duration of London’s participation in the provincial pilot.

 What is an e-scooter?

 An e-scooter is a stand-up scooter powered by an electric motor.
 They are legal for users ages 16 and up and are built with a large deck in the center which the rider stands on.
-E-scooters along with bike share and e-bikes are becoming more popular in many North American cities.
+E-scooters are becoming more popular in many North American cities.

 Above: An example of an e-scooter.